Rising-Stars-by-Sunshine/COMPSCI206_Jiahe_Liu/Proposal/Readme.md

 1. Your research poster.
 2. [URL to my shared view overleaf ](https://www.overleaf.com/read/xqmhntdkcsjb#0b18c9)
 3. Under the Latex folder, provide the downloaded zip file of your overleaf.
-4. The following research description in sections and bullet points in the format of Q&A, envisioning that you are being interviewed at the awarding ceremony of Nobel Prize or Turing Awards for your research.
-Please apply the rules of formal academic writing.

 ## Summarize the Background/Motivation